 The tests and scans you have to diagnose your cancer give some information about the stage.
 Sometimes it’s not possible to be certain about the stage of a cancer until after surgery.

 Doctors can use a number system or the TNM system to stage your cancer.
-There is also a simplified staging system for a type of lung cancer called small cell lung cancer.
+There is also a simplified staging system called limited and extensive stage, for small cell lung cancer.
+Doctors are starting to use this less frequently, as we learn more about small cell lung cancer.

 Find out about

 Grades of lung cancer

 Grading is a way of dividing cancer cells into groups based on how the cells look under a microscope.
 This gives you and your doctors an idea of how quickly or slowly the cancer might grow and whether it is likely to spread.